RohitBandaru/rohitbandaru.github.io/_posts/2025-09-28-Foundation-Models-for-Robotics-VLA.md

 In the [Hi Robot](https://arxiv.org/abs/2502.19417) work, the authors build this kind of hierarchical system with a high-level policy generating commands to a low-level policy.
 The high-level policy is just a VLM that outputs text, while the low-level policy generates actions.

-{% include figure.liquid loading="eager" path="assets/img/blog/vla/hi_robot.png" alt="Hi Robot hierarchical architecture" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2502.19417" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vla/hi_robot.png" alt="Hi Robot hierarchical architecture" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2502.19417" %}

 This hierarchical approach enhances the system's ability to handle longer-term and more complex tasks, while also improving interpretability by making the high-level policy outputs readable.
 The approach more than doubles performance on certain open-ended tasks such as table bussing and sandwich making, compared to $$\pi_0$$.